Real-Time Flying Object Detection with YOLOv8: Model Architecture

 \subsection{YOLOv5 Overview}

 YOLOv5 \cite{Drone-Detection-Using-YOLOv5} is an object detection model introduced in 2020 by Ultralytics, the originators of the original YOLOv1 and YOLOv3.
-YOLOv5 achieves SOTA performance on the COCO benchmark dataset \cite{YOLOv5Doc} while also being fast and efficient to train and deploy.
-YOLOv5 made several architectural changes, most notably the standardized practice of structuring the model into three components, the backbone, neck, and head.
+YOLOv5 achieves state-of-the-art performance on the COCO benchmark dataset \cite{YOLOv5Doc} while also being fast and efficient to train and deploy.
+YOLOv5 made several architectural changes, most notably the standardized practice of structuring the model into three components: the backbone, neck, and head.

 The backbone of YOLOv5 is Darknet53, a new network architecture that focuses on feature extraction characterized by small filter windows and residual connections.
-Cross Stage Partial connections enable the architecture to achieve a richer gradient flow while reducing computation as described \cite{cspNET} proposed by Wang et al.
+Cross-stage partial connections (CSP) enable the architecture to achieve a richer gradient flow while reducing computation as proposed by Wang et al. \cite{cspNET}.

 The neck \cite{CompReview}, as described by Teven et al., of YOLOv5 connects the backbone to the head, whose purpose is to aggregate and refine the features extracted by the backbone, focusing on enhancing the spatial and semantic information across different scales.
 A Spatial Pyramid Pooling (SPP) \cite{SPP} module removes the fixed-size constraint of the network, which removes the need to warp, augment, or crop images.
 This is followed by a CSP-Path Aggregation Network \cite{cspNET} module, which incorporates the features learned in the backbone and shortens the information path between lower and higher layers.